ckuloor/datacleanupproject/CodeBook.md

 ### The R code

-The source code in R language for the above cleanup process is placed in the [run_analysis.R] (https://github.com/ckuloor/datacleanupproject/blob/master/run_analysis.R) source("run_analysis.R")
+The source code in R language for the above cleanup process is placed in the [run_analysis.R] (https://github.com/ckuloor/datacleanupproject/blob/master/run_analysis.R).
+To exeucte this script, simply run the following in R:

+source("run_analysis.R")

 ## Description of the result data